-I remember the team surrounding me and Dr Ghaly looking down at me.
+I remember the team surrounding me and Dr Ghaly gazing down at me.

-The anaesthetic nurse put an oxygen mask on me and told me it was to help me to breath.
+The anaesthetic nurse put an oxygen mask on me and told me it was to help me to breathe.
 Within two seconds I was asleep.

 The operation took over two hours.
 They removed my right ascending colon and drained 300ml of pus from the Psoas abscess.

 The boots were kept on me for a few days.
 They were heavy but I quite liked having my legs massaged by them.

 A few hours later I was back in the ward with a catheter and drips